Ethnic National Union

-The organization has declared its task to create a network of decentralized "resistance" cells on the territory of Europe, to build an ethnic national socialist community based on the ideology of primordialism.
+The organization has declared its task to create a network of decentralized "resistance" cells on the territory of Europe, to build an ethnic Neo-Nazi community based on the ideology of primordialism.

 Composition

 The main structure of the organization consists of autonomous groups of neo-Nazis, local Skinhead movement natives and youth representatives dissatisfied with state policy.
-The exact number of members of the organization varies from source to source, this is due to the fact that the organization itself does not collect personal data and does not calculate the number of its members.
+The exact number of members of the organization varies from source to source; this is due to the fact that the organization itself does not collect personal data and does not calculate the number of its members.

 The organization actively supports the activities of such international representatives of Neo-Nazism as: Maxim Bazylev, Dmitry Borovikov, Maxim "Tesak" Marcinkevich, Dylann Roof, and others (which is stated more than once on the official resources of the organization).

 Structure

-The organizational structure of the Ethnic National Union divides its activities into three main sections:
+According to Russia’s FSB, the organizational structure of the Ethnic National Union divides its activities into three main sections: